nickkhine/Zoom-Attender/README.md

 # Zoom Attender
-Launches and joins a zoom meeting at a given time
+Automatically launches and joins a zoom meeting at a given time
 ## Installation

 This project is intended for Windows use only